-Since its founding in 1900, our School has been at the forefront of environmental and forest science and scholarship, training generations of leaders who have tackled the challenges of their time.
-Today, we continue to build on this rich legacy by providing research, teaching, and public engagement aimed at creating a more equitable and sustainable world.
+Since its founding in 1900, the Yale School of the Environment (YSE) has been at the forefront of environmental science and scholarship, training generations of leaders who have tackled some of the most pressing challenges of their time.
+Today, we continue to build on this solid foundation by providing research, teaching, and public engagement aimed at creating a more equitable and sustainable world.